The story.

 Guilty. -

 By 2010, my dad had already spent 14 years in prison.
-He went in young — a high school dropout with a learning disability — but he refused to give up.
-He earned his GED, began college classes in sociology through Boston University, and spent his days tutoring other inmates, helping them learn to read and write.
+He went in young and scared, with a learning disability and very little behind him — but he refused to give up.
+He earned his GED, took college classes, and helped other men learn to read and write.
+Helping others became how he survived.

 -